5 Reasons You Should Continue Your Job Search During The Holidays

 2. You'll Enjoy The Advantage Of Less Competition

 You may also find, when applying to an online job posting, that fewer candidates are reaching out to employers during this time.
-Be sure to use this to your advantage, stating in your cover letter that you're "eager to hear about their needs" and open to scheduling a follow-up call before the New Year.
+Be sure to use this to your advantage, stating in your cover letter that you're "eager to hear about their needs" and look forward to discussing how your skills and expertise can help them achieve their goals in the new year.

 3. It's A Great Time To Rekindle Former Contacts

 Failed to stay in touch with former colleagues or bosses?
-The holidays are a great time to reach out and drop a note to your circle, asking them if they'd like to stay in touch and perhaps get together for coffee in the New Year.
+The holidays are a great time to reach out and drop a note to your circle, asking them if they'd like to stay in touch and perhaps get together for coffee or hop on a Zoom call.

 Most people enjoy hearing from a past co-worker or supervisor, especially if it means they have the opportunity to catch up on personal or work details.
 Even though it's best to avoid asking for a favor (especially if you've dropped out of sight for a few years), you can still show an interest in their lives and cultivate a strong relationship that can last long after the holiday season.